RunInUAE

 So RunInUAE has a shared settings file called ".uaerc" (actually an A500 config), and then gives a second config file to E-UAE depending on the circumstance:

-(Note that per-game config files may sound complicated, but RunInUAE will happily create the correct 'empty' config file for you (just drop the game on the RunInUAE Window, and then say Yes to creating a config file).
+(Note that per-game config files may sound complicated, but RunInUAE will happily create the correct 'empty' config file for you (just drop the game on the RunInUAE Window, and then choose the "Per-game settings > Set screen size to > 640x480" menu option).
 You then merely need to add any required settings to the end of the config file.)

-Best to undo the changes you made, but you might also be able to guess the problem by looking at E-UAE's log.
-Go to RunInUAE's window, open the E-UAE menu, and choose the "Show log" menu item.
+Best to undo the changes you made, but you might also be able to guess the problem by looking at E-UAE's log: Go to RunInUAE's window, open the "Control E-UAE" menu, and choose the "Show log" menu option.

 RunInUAE now does most of what I wanted it to do, although I do have a few more ideas that may or may not get implemented, such as: